kubesphere/alert-runbooks/content/runbooks/etcd/etcdInsufficientMembers.md

 ## Impact

-When etcd does not have a majority of instances available the Kubernetes and OpenShift APIs will reject read and write requests and operations that preserve the health of workloads cannot be performed.
+When etcd does not have a majority of instances available the Kubernetes and KubeSphere APIs will reject read and write requests and operations that preserve the health of workloads cannot be performed.

 In general loosing quorum will switch etcd to read only, which effectively renders k8s api read only.